WZYProjects/HA-Daikin_AC/README.md

 # Home Assistant Daikin AC Integration
 Clone of the https://github.com/home-assistant/core/tree/dev/homeassistant/components/daikin
 ## Changes
-The official Home Assistant Daikin AC integration is rounding the target temperature.
-It's probably doing that to be compatible with some devices.
+The official Home Assistant Daikin AC integration is rounding the target temperature to nearest half degree.
+It's probably doing that to be compatible with some HVAC systems.
 ```py
 def format_target_temperature(target_temperature):
     """Format target temperature to be sent to the Daikin unit, rounding to nearest half degree."""